linalim/CS1470-Final/README.md

 # CS1470-Final

-Before starting, make sure to put all the dataset images into yelp-data/photos outside of the project folder, and create an output directory inside the project folder.
+Before starting, make sure to put all the dataset images into `yelp-data/photos` right outside of the project folder, and create an output directory inside the project folder.

 ----------------